-“How to Save Time and Develop Legally Compliant IEP Goals” is the overview webinar of the SMARTER Steps system.
+“How to Save Time and Develop Legally Compliant IEP Goals” is the overview webinar of the S.M.A.R.T.E.R Steps® system.
 Learn this easy 7-step prompting system to gain a solid foundation on how to develop goals for optimal outcomes for children with IEPs.
 This webinar is for everyone: parents, advocates, school staff, administrators, college students, and university instructors.
-This webinar is 1 hour and 30 minutes in length and was recorded on 5-21-18.
+This webinar is 1 hour and 30 minutes in length.
 This is an example of our SMARTER series recorded webinars available through our membership program.

 You'll be redirected to our FREE webinar upon sign-up!